 Notes for Table 1

-(Note a) CAP 4770 Introduction to Data Mining, CEN 4023 Component-Based Software Development, and CNT 4403 Computing and Network Security are List-1 electives of the BS program.
-None of these courses was offered during 2008.
+Note (i): CAP 4770 Introduction to Data Mining, CEN 4023 Component-Based Software Development, and CNT 4403 Computing and Network Security are List-1 electives of the BS program.
+None of these courses was offered during 2009.

-(Note b) CGS 1920 Introduction to Computing was first offered in the Fall 2007 semester, and again in both Fall and Spring semesters of 2008.
+Note (ii): CGS 1920 Introduction to Computing was first offered in the Fall 2007 semester, and subsequently in both Spring and Fall semesters.
 This is a 1 credit course and is required of students in all SCIS undergraduate majors.
-There are no numeric data for this course.
-There are, however, a substantial number of comments and suggestions from students.
-These are almost uniformly positive and seem to suggest that the course is valued highly by a significant number of students.are
+The substantial number of comments and suggestions from students suggest that the course is valued highly by a significant number of students.
+No statistical data are available for CGS 1920.

 Note (iii): One section of COP 4520 Introduction to Parallel Computing was offered in Spring 2009.
 The course survey was partially completed by only 1 student who did not complete the outcomes survey section.

-(Note c) CIS 4911, the Senior Project or Capstone course was offered for the first time in the Fall 2008 semester to a single group of 4 students.
-There are no data available from this offering.

-(Note dv) The averages reported here are not weighted.
+Note (iv): The cumulative averages reported here (4.49 and 4.38) for ALL COURSES are weighted.
+The averages reported in prior years are un-weighted averages

-On the 5-point scale, a mean response value of 3.75 from a possible maximum of 5 represents a 75% satisfaction level.
-This is the threshold value at which a measured item is currently deemed to meet its criteria.